nenuetoneflex/LoveMyNeighbor/README.md

 3. Use the `-delay` flag to specify the time (in seconds) before the program switches to the next video.
 The default setting is 10 seconds.
 4. Enjoy driving your neighbors crazy.

+or

+1. Download .exe
+2. Run on your PC (build for windows 10)

 ## Disclaimer
 This program is intended for entertainment purposes only and should not be used to cause harm or disturb others.
 Please use this program responsibly.